Yuanxin519/9103-Creative-coding-major-project/README.md

 Claude is used to assist with generating and debugging code in perlinNoise.js.
 Claude helped build the buildTiles() function and resolved color mode conflicts between HSB and RGB.

+Claude is used to assist in developing the state-machine structure and the wave-timing pattern (elapsed % interval === tileIndex) in TimeBased.js.

 ## External References
 Circle size based on halftone brightness - A technique for controlling circle size using pixel brightness inspired by halftone printing: